shadow/shadow/docs/design_2x.md

 Shadow emulates system calls using its simulated kernel.
-The simulated kernel (re)implements (i.e., simulates) important system functionality, including: the passage of time; input and output operations on file, socket, pipe, timer, and event descriptors; packet transmissions with respect to transport layer protocols such as TCP and UDP; and aspects of computer networking including routing, queuing, and bandwidth limits.
+The simulated kernel (re)implements (i.e., simulates) important system functionality, including: the passage of time; input and output operations on file, socket, pipe, timer, and event descriptors; signals; packet transmissions with respect to transport layer protocols such as TCP and UDP; and aspects of computer networking including routing, queuing, and bandwidth limits.
 Thus, Shadow establishes a private, simulated network environment that is completely isolated from the real network,